allioli/paella/apitester/pytest-bdd-moviedb/README.md

 ## How to run
 ### From terminal
 `pytest`

+Cucumber-style output is enabled by default via settings in [pytest.ini](pytest.ini)

 ### From your favourite IDE
 - Import pytest project
 - Refresh tests (Example Vistual Studio Code: Command Palette -> Test: Refresh tests